Chapter 22 - Intro to Angry Pixies #

 Current and the Ammeter #

-If current is the pressure in the hose, then current is how much water actually flows.
+If voltage is the pressure in the hose, then current is how much water actually flows.
 This analogy holds up too, because if we use a resistor to kink the hose and the flow is restricted the current will go down.
 If you were to stick a wire directly into the wall outlet all the current the wall can give will try to flow though, but it can be restricted.
 To measure the current though a circuit we can’t just probe between two points as before though.
 Instead the probes need to form the exclusive path that part of the circuit can flow through.

 In practice this means the wire you want to measure current through would need to be cut and the ammeter’s probes hooked up at either end, making the meter part of the circuit.